-Our reconstruction shows broad meridional patterns similar to previous estimates (Fig. 4); however, significant regional-level discrepancies remain.
+Our reconstruction shows broad meridional patterns similar to previous estimates (Fig. 5); however, significant regional-level discrepancies remain.
 For example, in the low latitudes, we predict somewhat less intense equatorial export peaks and subtropical lows, compared to the estimates of Dunne et al. (2007) and Siegel et al. (2014).
-In this respect, our reconstruction is more in line with the results of DeVries and Weber (2017).
-In the northern Pacific, we do broadly miss the transition zone as a persistent feature, however, seasonally it is present (Supplementary figure S2).
-Overall, in the subpolar region our estimate shows a northward shift of maximum export that is comparable to the results of Dunne et al. (2007).
-This is likely caused by intensification of particle fluxes in coastal waters and marginal seas, which may be related to regional processes such as more efficient nutrient recycling in shallow regions, or iron leakage from continental shelves (Nishioka et al., 2020).
+In this respect, our reconstruction is more in line with that of DeVries and Weber (2017).
+In the northern Pacific, we do broadly underestimate the transition zone as a persistent feature; however, seasonally, it is present (Supplementary figure S2).
+Overall, in the subpolar North Pacific, our estimate shows a northward shift of maximum export towards the continental margins that is comparable to the results of Dunne et al. (2007).
+This is likely caused by intensification of particle fluxes in coastal waters and marginal seas, which may be related to regional processes such as more efficient nutrient recycling in shallow regions, or iron leakage from continental shelves (Nishioka et al., 2020) supporting large phytoplankton sizes.
 In the Atlantic Ocean, the gradual increase of export from northern to southern latitudes (mostly driven by high export near the coast), and the rapid increase in the Southern Ocean (caused by high export near the Patagonian shelf), are similar to the reconstruction of Henson et al. (2011), although the magnitude is larger.
-In the Indian Ocean, our reconstruction matches other studies at low latitudes; however, it shows a more dramatic increase in export towards the Southern Ocean sector (see also Section 3.2).
+In the Indian Ocean, our reconstruction matches other studies at low latitudes; however, it shows a more dramatic increase in export towards the Southern Ocean sector (discussed in more detail in Section 3.2).